excid-io/seccon-dev/opa/gatekeeper/ratify/README.CONT-VERIFY.RATIFY.md

 helmfile sync -f git::https://github.com/ratify-project/ratify.git@helmfile.yaml
 ```

-If this doesn't work, you can manually install Gatekeeper and Ratify afterwards (https://ratify.dev/docs/quickstarts/quickstart-manual):
+If this doesn't work, you can manually install Gatekeeper and Ratify which is actually the preferred way (https://ratify.dev/docs/quickstarts/quickstart-manual):

 ```sh
 # To install Gatekeeper